 These are just some of the mistakes you should be careful not to make.
 Learn more by exploring our Top 10 Divorce Mistakes.

 Strong Lawyers for Strong Women | Pollack Law Group, P.C.

 Even with more women in the workplace than ever, there are still many divorce situations in which women are the disadvantaged spouse.
 At PLG, we have considerable experience representing women in divorce and family law matters in Massachusetts and New Hampshire.
 From alimony and property division to child custody and parenting plans, we are prepared to protect the interests of women across the economic spectrum.

-For a free, no-obligation consultation and strategy session, call us at 800-234-7670 or contact us to schedule an appointment with one of our attorneys in any of our more than 15 offices in Massachusetts or New Hampshire.
+For a free, no-obligation consultation and strategy session, call us at 800-234-7670 or contact us to schedule an appointment with one of our attorneys in any of our multiple offices in Massachusetts or New Hampshire.
 We offer early morning, late night and weekend appointments.